peteroupc/html3dutil/doc/H3DU.CurveEval.md

 #### Parameters

 * `evaluator` (Type: Object)<br>
-    An object that must contain a function named "evaluate".
-It takes the following parameter:<ul> <li><code>u</code> - A curve coordinate, generally from 0 to 1. </ul> The evaluator function returns an array of the result of the evaluation.
+    An object that may or must contain the following methods:<ul> <li>evaluate(<code>u</code>) - A method that takes a curve coordinate (<code>u</code>), generally from 0 to 1.
+This method is required.
+This method returns an array of the result of the evaluation. <li>tangent(<code>u</code>, <code>v</code>) - A method that takes the same parameters as "evaluate" and returns the tangent of the surface at the given coordinates.
+The return value should not be "normalized" to a unit vector.
+This method is optional. </ul>

 #### Return Value